SMAC-Group/swag/README.md

 # The cut-off cv training error, at each dimension, determined by the choice of alpha
 ```

 The other two learners that we have implemented on **swag** are: lasso (**glmnet** package required) and random forest (**party** package required).
-The training phase for these learners, differs a little with respect to the svm one.
+The training phase for these learners, differs a little with respect to the SVM one.
 We can look at the random forest for a practical example:

 ``` r
 ### Random Forest Learner ###